 This post is part of the 31 days of STEM activities for kids series.
 Find all the posts here!

 Since Monkey struggled with math last year, we spent a good portion of our spring semester focusing on ways to make math a little more fun.
 She made amazing progress in the last half of the year, and I didn’t want her to lose those skills over the summer, so we’ve played quite a few math games this summer to prevent summer slide and keep her math skills up.
-One of our favorite games of the year so far is the Uno math game that we invented (it’s simple, so someone else may have also invented it. 🙂 )
+One of our favorite STEM activities of the year so far is the Uno math game that we invented (it’s simple, so someone else may have also invented it. 🙂 )

 For this version, we decided to focus on basic addition and subtraction to increase our skills and fact memory speed.
 I find even I could use a bit of help in increasing my math facts speed!